okfn/opendatasurvey/README.md

 Get a local server setup with the following steps:

+#### Using Docker

+1. Install [Docker Compose](https://docs.docker.com/compose/install/) for your OS.
+2. Clone this repository.
+3. Add your Facebook and Google API tokens in the provided [.docker.env](./.docker.env) file.
+Additionally, you may create a `settings.json` file as detailed in the [Manual Setup section](#manual-setup).
+4. From the root directory of the cloned repository, run `docker-compose up`.

+#### Manual Setup

 **NOTE**: If you need to prefix your commands in your local environment with `sudo`, then do that.

 1. Install Postgres 9.4 on your machine.